domiac/MilkyWayManagement/README.md

 ### User Features
 - Create and manage user accounts
-- View account dashboard with total investments and interest earnings
+- View account dashboard with total investments
-- Set up monthly investment plans
 - Choose fund allocations for investments
-- Real-time updates on account balance and fund performance
+- Real-time updates on account balance and fund performance -Watchlist feature to track new and upcoming funds

 ### Admin Features
 - Create and manage investment funds
-- View user investments in each fund
-- Monitor overall fund performance
-- Access detailed reports on total investments and interest earned

 ## User Journey